 Ultimately, Training Day fails because its makers lacked the determination to be faithful to their material.
 In this tale of encroaching corruption, the villain should have come out victorious.
 The fact that he doesn’t is bad enough, but the overwrought manner of his comeuppance in the released version (there was at least one alternate ending) shatters any semblance of credibility the picture might have had to offer.

 Director Fuqua and screenwriter Ayer wanted to have their bad apple and eat it, too.
 In Training Day, the inevitable result is a bad case of dyspepsia.

 TRAINING DAY (2001).
-Dir.: Antoine Fuqua.
+Director: Antoine Fuqua.
 Cast: Denzel Washington, Ethan Hawke, Scott Glenn, Tom Berenger, Harris Yulin, Macy Gray, Eva Mendes, Raymond J. Barry, Cliff Curtis, Snoop Dogg, Dr. Dre.
-Scr.: David Ayer.
+Screenplay: David Ayer.